ChristianRussell-ship-it/Individual-Project/proposal.md

 - Be more familiar with Python libraries

 # 3. Implementation Plan
-Step 1: API familiarity (Test the API usage)
+Step 1: 1.
+Construct Correct CRIME API URLs from FBI data

-Learning how to use the data:
-Ex.
-("incident_offense": "Motor Vehicle Theft", "incident_offense_crime_against": "Property",
-"incident_latitude": 41.9751781,
-"incident_longitude": -87.6499609,
-"incident_date": "2024-01-12T21:00:00Z")
+The FBI API requires:
+- A state abbreviation
+- A date format (MM-YYYY)
+- A type parameter (counts)
+- A functioning API key

-Step 2 — Data Cleaning & Storage
+Step 2 — Data Processing
-- Convert timestamps to understandable format
+Extract Single-Year Incidents
+- The FBI API returns each year as a list inside "results".
-- Save normalized data
+- Missing or malformed data becomes None
+- Only the correct fields are pulled: "data_year" and "value"

-Step 3 — Crime Categorization:
+Step 3 — Web Application Layer app.py
-Property crime
-Violent crime
-Drug/overdose-related crime
-Other crimes
+- Use GET to Load:
+    - A list of states
+    - And Renders index.html

+- Use POST to:
+    - Pull values from the form
+    - Validates input (state, years, graph type)
+    - Calls backend functions if everything is valid
+    - Redirects user to results view with a generated plot

+Step 4 Account for Validation
+- Required fields are present:
+    - If either start or end year is empty then return error
+- Logical constraints:
+    - Start year ≠ end year
+    - End year has to be greater than start year

-Step 4 - Weekly Summary Generation Through:
+Step 5 Summary Statistics Computation
+- Maximum yearly ratew
-- Graphs
+- Minimum yearly rate
+- Percent change (start → end)
+- First and last year in the dataset
-- Charts
+- Overall trend direction
-- number of a certain crime
-- this type of crime went up 10%

 # 4. Project Schedule
-- Week 1: Experiment with a certain Neighborhood and test API
+- Week 1: Experiment with a certain State and test API
 - Week 2: Clean the data and store the data
-- Week 3-4: Start generating the graphs and visualizations and maybe show the results on a website using flask
+- Week 3-4: Start generating the graphs and visualizations and show the results on a website using flask

 # 5. Collaboration:
 - I will be working by myself

 # 6. Risks and Limitations:
 - Unfamiliarity with new API
-- How to make use of the Latitude and Longitude
+- The FBI Crime Data Explorer API responds very slowly
+- Temporarily go offline for maintenance

+Because this project fully depends on the API, any downtime or irregular response format affects the app’s ability to fetch accurate results, which can cause the graph to:

-- Hard to vizualize the data
+- Fail to generate if required data is missing
+- Some states may show gaps in data from missing records

 # 7. Additional Course Content:
 - Python analysis tools (Pandas, datetime)
 - Maybe Matplotlib, Plotly
+- Make the UI look more user friendly using bootstrap